 Evaluation for kidney transplant

-Team members conduct evaluations of potential live donors, including parents, adult children, siblings, spouses, close friends or other relatives.
-Team members review the entire donation process with all donor candidates so they can make an informed decision.
+Our transplant team conducts evaluations of potential living donors, including parents, adult children, siblings, spouses, close friends or other relatives.
+We review the entire donation process with all donor candidates so that they are able to make an informed decision.

 Donor candidates then undergo numerous tests and an evaluation of their general health as well as their compatibility with the kidney recipient.
 Only healthy donors are selected.